top of page

 What characterizes a good mentor

-Finally, I invite you to watch a 3-minute film in which Professor David Clutterbuck tells what a good mentor should be like, in particular, what competencies a good mentor should have.
+Finally, I invite you to watch a 3-minute film in which Professor David Clutterbuck tells what a good mentor should be like, particularly what competencies a good mentor should have.

 Prof. David Clutterbuck - Honors and Awards